• Skip to primary navigation

 You'll be amazed how easy it is to make homemade baba ganoush, adapt it to your own style then bring your preferred veggies to dig in.

-1. Roasting your eggplants: Make a slit lengthwise in your eggplant with a knife but do not open it just a slit to release pressure.
-If you do not do that, the skin will burst and it will be hard to finish roasting the eggplant to its full potential.
+1. Make a slit lengthwise in your eggplant with a knife but do not open it, just a slit to release pressure.
+If you do not do that, the skin will burst, and it will be hard to finish roasting the eggplant to its full potential.
+Place eggplants on a gas stove on medium-high heat

-2. Turning it: Using tongs, turn it all around to make sure it has totally blackened.
-We need to get the whole thing blackened and shrivel.
+2. Using tongs, turn it all around to make sure it has totally blackened.
+We need to get the whole thing blackened and shriveled.

-3. Scoop: With a spoon, scoop all the flesh out, do not get scared if parts of the skin came in with you.
-This actually enhances the flavor and I like it.
+3. In a large bowl, scoop cooked eggplant flesh out.
+Do not get scared if parts of the charred skin come out as well.
+This actually enhances the flavor, and I like it.

-4. Add all the ingredients and mix: Place all the ingredients in a bowl and mix them together with a fork.
+4. Place all the ingredients in a bowl and mix them together with a fork.
 You can use a food processor for this step if you like it super smooth with no texture at all.

 How long does Baba Ganoush last in the fridge?

 In some rare cases, I've safely consumed baba ganoush that has been in the fridge for well over a week.
-We love baba ghanoush and it is very rare for it to last in our fridge for over 3 days.
-Although I always recommend eating baba ganoush fresh as it can become more pungent over time, baba ganoush can be made a head of time, stored in an air tight container in your fridge for 3 days and leftovers can be stored for up to a week.
+We love baba ghanoush and it is very rare for it to last in our fridge for over three days.
+Although I always recommend eating baba ganoush fresh as it can become more pungent over time, baba ganoush can be made ahead of time, stored in an airtight container in your fridge for three days, and leftovers can be stored for up to a week.

 A hand scooping some baba ganoush with a piece of pita bread.